Dzaakk/Learning-Notes/Networking-and-Communication/Internet-Identity.md

 ### How it works:
 When a client sends a request, it needs the **destination IP** — like sending a letter to a street address.\
-Routers then passs the packet along the internet until it reaches that IP.
+Routers then pass the packet along the internet until it reaches that IP.

 ### You should know:
 - Public IP = visible to the internet (like your house's front door).